ThriftyFun is one of the longest running frugal living communities on the Internet. These are archives of older discussions.

 My mother paid $7,000 for a 20 foot lavender blue crepe to be moved from one property to the next, which was the most elegant highlight of her front yard since she planted it within a 12 foot circular cutout from the large amount of aggregate cement/stone wide walkways that lead from her tall contemporary home's entry.
-It is the envy of all her neighbors, they each stopped to say.
-It lives today after her having had it for over 20 years.

 The single worst thing a person can do to a crepe myrtle is to clip the end of a healthy branch any more than 6-8 inches.
 It destroys the whole plant.
 California municipalities mutilate their trees by cutting whole branches off, Bonsai-style.
 Few survive or remain healthy, appearing over-stunted, and grossly distorted, in my opinion.